guardian/techtime/Coding Challenges/Space-Battle/04-Game Rules.md

 ### Rule 8

 Bombs have a **nominal power** (the amount of energy packet into them when they are built), but they also have an **effective power** which is the energy they have once they explode.
 The effective power is computed by a formula that uses the nominal power and _distance to target_ as inputs.
-The effective power is the energy that is substracted from the ship's energy level and if that energy level become negative, the ship dies.
+The effective power is the energy that is substracted from the ship's energy level and if that energy level becomes negative, the ship dies.

 ### Rule 9